proofzero/rollupid/CONTRIBUTING.md

 In the apps directory of the monorepo, each project is setup with Playwright e2e test framework.
 To run the tests simply run `yarn playwright test` in the app directory you want to test.

+Make sure you are running the apps when running the tests locally.

 ### Testing Guidelines

 Currently we run E2E tests in the Console and Passports apps found in the apps directory.
 In these directories you will find a single test spec file that runs a sequence of tests in order using a single browser context using a set of authentication credentials (see below).
 This is to ensure that the tests are run in a clean state and that the tests are not dependent on each other.